 Talent performing wash.

-Next, prepare 1-propanol solutions in ultrapure water at 15, 30, 45, 60, 75, and 90 percent concentrations [1], and adjust each to pH 9.5 with trimethylamine [2].
+Next, prepare 1-propanol solutions in ultrapure water at 15, 30, 45, 60, 75, and 90 percent concentrations [1], and adjust each to pH 9.5 with trimethylamine [2]. >> all thses shots need to be filmed inside the fume hood and using glass containers

 Talent preparing and labelling each propanol solution.